Last updated on September 18th, 2023

 This overall degrades the person’s health over a period of time.
 Diabetes basically increases the risk of heart stroke, kidney failure, eye diseases, hearing impairments and many other health complications.

 Therefore, tracking your blood sugar level is important by getting the diabetes blood test done.
 Read this blog to learn about a list of blood sugar tests with average cost in India.

 It normally takes time for the symptoms of diabetes to appear.
 If your diabetes is not diagnosed at the early stage or a sugar level test is not done even after noting any symptoms, it can lead to several health complications.
 Therefore, many doctors, health care practitioners and those who are health conscious prefer to get the sugar test done regularly.
 Sugar level test not only helps them to diagnose their diabetes and its type but also helps in diabetes management.

 - Gestational diabetes

 For diagnosing each type of diabetes, there are different types of tests done.
-However, fasting plasma glucose and random blood glucose test are common type of diabetes test.
-Also, anyone who wants to know their blood sugar levels can go for the diabetes test.
-However, your risk for diabetes increases if you are overweight, high blood pressure, older than 45 years or have a family history of diabetes.
+However, fasting plasma glucose and random blood glucose tests are common types of diabetes tests.
+Also, anyone wanting to know their blood sugar levels can take a sugar level test.
+However, your risk for diabetes increases if:

-A healthy person, who does not have diabetes, has a normal fasting glucose range of 72-99 mg/dL while their post glucose range can be upto 140 mg/dL after 2 hours of meal.
+A healthy person, who does not have diabetes has a normal fasting glucose range of 72-99 mg/dL.
+While their blood sugar test for post-glucose range can be upto 140 mg/dL after 2 hours of meal.

-People with diabetes either type-1or type-2, have a normal range of blood sugar level upto 100 mg/dL while fasting.
-However, it can be upto 180 mg/dL after 2 hours of meal.
+People with diabetes, either type-1 or type-2, have a normal range of blood sugar level up to 100 mg/dL while fasting.
+However, it can be upto 180 mg/dL after getting a blood sugar test post 2 hours of a meal.

-The normal range of urine glucose level is upto 14 mg/dL.
-If you are going for the urine test for diabetes and your urine glucose level is higher then you are a diabetic.
+The normal range of urine glucose levels is up to 14 mg/dL.
+If you are going for a blood sugar test and your urine glucose level is higher, then you have diabetes.